 So, the data is in: by leveraging people’s differences, organisations can boost innovation.
 And that means seeing diversity as a business-enabler and not just a tick box activity.
 Taking a positive approach to diversity enables a broader range of perspectives, beliefs and ideas to be leveraged, leading to better information-gathering, problem-solving and decision-making.
 It also helps in the attraction, retention and engagement of the best people.
 So it’s a good thing for a whole bunch of reasons.

-When organisations plan diversity and inclusion programmes, mostly these focus on observable differences like gender, ethnicity, disability and age differences.
+When organisations plan diversity and inclusion programmes, mostly focus on observable differences like gender, ethnicity, disability and age differences.
 This is important to address biases and unfairness and ensure that a workforce is representative of its customers.

 But it’s also important for organisations to build a culture where differences in thinking and where differences in ways of working are valued and leveraged.
 A powerful, positive way of building a more diverse workforce is to focus on people’s unique strengths, or the underlying qualities they have that energise them and which they’re great at, or have the potential to become great at.